-As part of the proposed redevelopment of Wilton Park, Inland Homes have agreed to the local Clinical Commissioning Group’s request for £150,000 to assist in the delivery of health facilities in the area, which will increase capacity to deal with the health needs of local residents.
+As part of the redevelopment of Wilton Park, we have agreed to the local Clinical Commissioning Group’s request for £150,000 to assist in the delivery of health facilities in the area, which will increase capacity to deal with the health needs of local residents.

 The local Clinical Commissioning Group has been looking at ways to improve health care provision in the Beaconsfield area, and NHS England has recently approved the outline business case for the relocation of Milbarn and the Simpson Centre to a new single, purpose-built facility.
 With the support of local District and Town Councillors, the Clinical Commissioning Group hope that a new single, purpose-built facility will be delivered in the next couple of years.

 Inland Homes secured consent for the southern section of the A355 Relief Road, between the Pyebush Roundabout and Minerva Way on 31st October 2014, and the County Council’s consent was issued on 31st August 2017 for the northern section between the A355 at Maxwell Road, down to Minerva Way .